Opening in the multiplexes this weekend:

 Along for the ride are a few humans, including Rebecca Hall, returning as the Kong-ologist from the previous film, Kaylee Hottle as her beautiful, pained-looking adopted daughter, the last known Skull Islander, Brian Tyree Henry as the conspiracy-minded podcaster and Dan Stevens as a cocksure kaiju veterinarian.
 But the focus is less on humans here than even in the earlier films in the series.

 As preposterous as Godzilla x Kong is, it's also genuinely and freewheelingly imaginative.
-Director Adam Wingard and his gaggle of co-screenwriters give us scenes of Kong sauntering among the Pyramids, or Mothra over Rio, or Kong taking a belly-flop dive from the summit of Gibraltar, that seem to owe more to cheerful whimsy than to logical plotting.
+Director Adam Wingard and his gaggle of co-screenwriters give us scenes of Kong sauntering among the Pyramids, or Mothra over Rio, or Godzilla taking a belly-flop dive from the summit of Gibraltar, that seem to owe more to cheerful whimsy than to logical plotting.

 Still, without too much straining, one could even tease out an allegorical political subtext here.
 It's not hard to guess who the mangy, patchy, orange-furred King Skar might symbolize, but the source of his tyrannical power has a parallel, too.
 Skar maintains his rule because he holds in bondage a huge, spiky, frosty-pale monster with freezy breath.
 This behemoth started to remind me of a certain currently subjugated Grand Old Party.